Nine Simple Apps That Could Help You Live a More Sustainable Life

 Joulebug gives you practical everyday tips and ideas on how to reduce your carbon footprint (and usually save money in the process) - from remembering to take your reusable cup to the coffee shop, to carpooling and buying secondhand clothing.
 The whole thing is set up like a game, and every "green" decision you make sees you win points.
 There's a big social aspect too, with users encouraged to pit themselves against friends and family, share experiences with them and stay motivated to keep up sustainable habits.
 It's available for iOS and Android.

-Meal Saver is a free app for busy foodies (or lazy ones like me), those on a budget, and anyone who wants to help stop perfectly edible and delicious food going to waste.
-The app allows you to find local restaurants, cafes, bakeries who have freshly prepared food left unsold, and buy it online at a discounted price (prices range from one to four EUR for a prepared meal) before collecting it complete with compostable packaging.
-Currently available in Berlin, where the offer includes sushi, Korean, and Italian restaurants - to name but a few - the app is hitting Hamburg, Munich, Bochum and Cologne next.
-Watch this space if you live there!
+ResQ Club is a free app for busy foodies (or lazy ones like me), those on a budget, and anyone who wants to help stop perfectly edible and delicious food going to waste.
+The app allows you to find local restaurants, cafes, bakeries who have freshly prepared food left unsold, and buy it online at a discounted price (50 per cent discount on regular prices) before collecting it.
+The app is currently operating in Finland, Germany, Sweden, and the Netherlands.
 Available here for iOS and Android.

 Too Good To Go is another app which works in much the same way - allowing users access to restaurant fare at discounted prices, and saving them from landfill.
 It covers several European countries - France, Germany, the UK, Denmark, Switzerland and Norway - and Australia too.
 It's available for iOS and Android.